danilchankau/issue-hierarchy-tree-legal/SECURITY.md

 ## Dependencies

-The App's dependencies are kept minimal and are audited/updated as part of normal maintenance.
-[PLACEHOLDER — mention here if you run `npm audit` / Dependabot / similar as part of your process, once you set one up.]
+The App's dependencies are kept minimal and are reviewed periodically as part of routine maintenance.